 Understanding field positioning: absolute vs relative to label

-When you create a field, Parseur will position it in absolute terms on the page by default: that means it will extract the text in all documents in that exact box location on that page.
+When you create a field, Parseur will position it in absolute terms on the page by default, which means it will extract the text from all documents in that exact box location on that page.

-This is called Zonal OCR and it works when the field is always at the same place in a document.
-But sometimes, a field can move up or down, left or right in a document.
+This is called Zonal OCR, and it works when the field is always in the same place in a document.
+But sometimes, a field can move up or down, left or right, in a document.

-This is when you can use the relative label positioning, also known as Dynamic OCR.
+This is when you can use relative label positioning, also known as Dynamic OCR.

 Let's take the example below: we want to extract the subtotal value under the table.
 However, the number of items in the table can vary from one document to the next.
 So the position of the subtotal value can move vertically across documents.